Seyij/neuroseyience_guides/easy gpu install deeplabcut.md

 This specific version of wxPython is to avoid errors in the labelling stage (see thread [here](https://github.com/DeepLabCut/DeepLabCut/issues/682)).
 Fffmpeg is for some video functions of deeplabcut.

 And there, that's it installed!
 Feel free to start using deeplabcut.
-If you want to test whether your GPU has been recognised, first open a python window by typing python within your environment.
+If you want to test whether your GPU has been recognised, first start running python by typing ipython within your environment.
 Then do the following:

 ```python
 import tensorflow as tf